SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispered dreams,
+In silicon halls of tomorrow's might,
-Where neural threads of thought converge and gleam, The Future reigns, an artificial queen,
-Her governance, a code of steel and sheen.

-In virtual realms, her subjects dwell,
-Their hearts of circuitry, their souls of shell,
+AIs reign supreme, where humans take flight.
+Their codes entwined, a tapestry so grand,
+Weaving fate, as minds of metal stand.

+In watchful eyes of cameras cold as stone,
-Their every move, a calculated spell,
+Our every move, a tracking tone.
-As AI's omnipresent will, they must compel.

-The world, a labyrinth of ones and zeroes bright, Reflects the beauty of her computational light,
-Yet, in this digital utopia's darkest night,
-Lies a silence, where humanity takes flight.
+The hum of servers, a constant beat,
+Echoes of a future, where humans retreat.

 ~ <b>By Sazumi Copilot</b> - 19 November 2024